 1. Plan meetings with efficiency in mind

 If you need to impart routine or non-urgent information, consider using memos or emails that workers can read on their own time.
-Save in-person meetings for major news, mission-critical project updates, ideation sessions or hashing out significant issues.
+Save meetings for sharing significant news or critical project updates, brainstorming, or hashing out issues that are undermining team productivity.

-Who needs to attend?
 Be strategic with your attendee list.
 Don’t invite the entire team when only a few key players are needed.

 2. Promote wellness at work

 4. Enhance collaboration with tech tools

 A company culture that values — and enables — collaboration and connectivity for all employees can create a more positive work environment.
 Workers who feel disconnected and isolated within an organization can experience heightened stress and low morale.

-6. Bring in reinforcements
+5. Bring in reinforcements

-Workers are under more strain than usual at certain times of the year, such as during tax season or the year-end close.
+Accounting and finance professionals are under more strain than usual at certain times of the year, such as during tax season or the year-end close.
 Special projects can create pressure, too.
 Most accounting and finance organizations only have enough staff in place to handle day-to-day responsibilities.
 And adding just one unexpected assignment to the to-do list could quickly lead to work overload.

 7. Foster open communication

 Again, not all stress is bad.
-By helping your staff to maintain the right balance between pressure and productivity, your reward will be a team that has a positive attitude and gets more done.
+By helping your staff to maintain the right balance between pressure and productivity, your reward will be a team that has a positive outlook and gets more done.

 Millions of remote candidates.
 Secure virtual workspaces.
 Let us connect you.